frictionlessdata/frictionless-py/docs/steps/resource.md

 ## Update Resource

 This step update a resource's metadata.
+It can be used for both resource and package transformations.

 ### Example